qiime2/docs/source/tutorials/moving-pictures.rst

      --p-sample-stats \
      --o-stats deblur-stats.qza

 .. note:: The two commands used in this section generate QIIME 2 artifacts containing summary statistics.
-To view those summary statistics, you can visualize them using ``qiime quality-filter visualize-stats`` and ``qiime deblur visualize-stats``, respectively:
+To view those summary statistics, you can visualize them using ``qiime metadata tabulate`` and ``qiime deblur visualize-stats``, respectively:

 .. command-block::

-   qiime quality-filter visualize-stats \
+   qiime metadata tabulate \
-     --i-filter-stats demux-filter-stats.qza \
+     --m-input-file demux-filter-stats.qza \
      --o-visualization demux-filter-stats.qzv
    qiime deblur visualize-stats \
      --i-deblur-stats deblur-stats.qza \
      --o-visualization deblur-stats.qzv

 If you'd like to continue the tutorial using this FeatureTable (opposed to the DADA2 feature table generated in *Option 1*), run the following commands.

 .. command-block::